Face-to-Face (On-Campus, In-Person):

 At this time State regulations permit very limited on-campus instruction under strict socially distant conditions.
-This fall we will offer on-campus instruction in areas such as Nursing and the lab portion of some Science courses.
+This Spring Semester we will offer on-campus instruction in areas such as Nursing and the lab portion of some Science courses.
 In addition, the lab meetings of some courses that require hands-on components such as, Criminal Justice and the Arts will be offered in person.

 Classes will be available in Canvas which can be accessed through Ocean Connect under “My Courses”.
 Canvas is a cloud-based online learning management system that organizes classes, making course content, assignments, and grades easily accessible to students.
 View our online orientation to Canvas.

 Please note, classes will not show up in Canvas until the semester starts.
 Students are encouraged to monitor their OCC email account closely and view existing Canvas tutorials.

 Ocean County College is committed to maintaining the transferability and integrity of your courses.
 To that end, all students will be assigned grades in their courses.